ut-ras/Rasware/README.md

 ### Clone Rasware ###
-Use git to clone Rasware, replacing "username" with your Git username in the URL.
-Make sure you've forked Rasware already!
+Use git to clone Rasware, *replacing "username" with your Git username in the URL.* Make sure you've forked Rasware already!
+This makes a copy of Rasware on your computer.

   ```bash
     git clone https://github.com/username/Rasware.git
   ```

 ### Download StellarisWare ###
-1. Locate Stellarisware, the TI library, in Rasware/Downloads.
+1. Locate Stellarisware, the TI library, in Rasware/Downloads on your computer (in the repository you cloned).
 2. Uncompress the file, compile StellarisWare, and move it to `/usr/local/lib`.

   ```bash